Monkeyland Primate Sanctuary

 Monkeyland is a free roaming, multi-species primate sanctuary founded in 1998 by Tony Blignaut, which is located at The Crags near Plettenberg Bay in the Western Cape, South Africa.
 The sanctuary covers more than 12 ha of indigenous forest, with a protected greenbelt of 4 ha.
 Monkeyland is one of four sanctuaries managed by The South African Animal Sanctuary Alliance (SAASA), the others being Birds of Eden and Jukani Wildlife Sanctuary in Plettenberg Bay, and Monkeyland's s sister sanctuary, MonkeylandKZN near Ballito on the Dolphin Coast.

 Facilities

 The sanctuary covers more than 12 ha of indigenous forest, with a protected greenbelt of 4 ha.
 Primates move freely in the sanctuary and are able to enjoy a life as close to natural as possible for a captive held wild animal.
 Tourists can visit the sanctuary and enjoy a walk of about 1.2 km on forest walkways, with a professional safari guide.

-Animals

-Monkeyland Primate Sanctuary opened its doors to the public on 6 April 1998.
-As of September 2022 the sanctuary accommodated over 550 primates of 9 different species that have previously been kept in cages or zoos, as pets, or in laboratories.
-All have subsequently been re-acclimated to a larger and free-living environment.

-Species housed at the sanctuary include: